-You are a soldier of the American Military in the middle of World War 2 stationed on California’s West Coast.
-It’s been a arduous three months since the surprise attack on Pearl Harbour.
+You are an American soldier in the middle of World War 2 stationed on California’s West Coast.
+It’s been an arduous three months since the surprise attack on Pearl Harbour.
 Your CO has ordered you to keep an eye out for possible Japanese sneak attacks.
 Just last night, a submarine was spotted further north, attempting to destroy an oil refinery – a key target in a conflict that had raged for years now.
-It is now just after 2am.
+It is now just after 2 am.
 What was that?

 That is the question that historians, veterans, investigators and the general public have been pondering for 70 years now.
 What was that thing?
 Was there anything really there?

 - A barrage balloon?